hollow-owl/dependent-types-rs/README.md

 (λx:*.x y)
 ```

-Wanted to understand dependen types more because they are mind bending.
+Wanted to understand dependent types more because they are mind bending.
 Stumbled across this [How to implement dependent types in 80 lines of code](https://gist.github.com/Hirrolot/27e6b02a051df333811a23b97c375196) article implementing them in OCaml.
 Once you go all the way to CoC in the lambda cube the implementation only becomes slightly more complicated than a regular untyped lambda calculus.
 Which is pretty neat.